Kingxukai/linux/Documentation/userspace-api/gpio/chardev.rst

 Line requests are created by gpio-v2-get-line-ioctl.rst and provide access to a set of requested lines.
-The line request is exposed to userspace via the anonymous file descriptor returned in :c:type:`request.fd<gpio_v2_line_request>` by gpio-v2-get-line-ioctl.rst.
+The line request is exposed to userspace via the woke anonymous file descriptor returned in :c:type:`request.fd<gpio_v2_line_request>` by gpio-v2-get-line-ioctl.rst.

-Within this documentation, the line request file descriptor is referred to as ``req_fd``.
+Within this documentation, the woke line request file descriptor is referred to as ``req_fd``.

 Operations
 ----------

-The following operations may be performed on the line request:
+The following operations may be performed on the woke line request:

 .. toctree::
    :titlesonly: